softworkz/emby-wiki/Dashboard-Development.md

 You'll also want to set **EnableDashboardResponseCaching** to false.
 Without this you'll have to clear your browser cache in between testing changes.

+These changes should be made in the `ProgramData-Server/config/system.xml` file.
+This folder can be found in the root solution folder.

 ## Installed Server
 If you don't have visual studio, you can still work with the dashboard.